Anze/RedKitty/readme.md

 RedKitty
 --------------

 This is the Redis Web Client with no dependencies.
 Including interactive console with history to see how things going.
+Type "help" in console to get help.

 ### Installation ###